-The School is managed by a Foundation Programme Board and supported by the Foundation Programme Operational Group, as well as the Foundation Curriculum and Assessment Group.
-They work closely with the Associate Postgraduate Deans and Programme Directors responsible for Foundation Training in each region to manage and assure the quality of training in each programme.
+The School is managed by a Foundation Programme Board and supported by the Foundation Programme Operational Group, as well as the Foundation Curriculum Assessment and Implementation Group and a number of other sub-groups.
+They work closely with the Associate Postgraduate Deans and Foundation Programme Directors responsible for Foundation training in each region to manage and assure the quality of training in each programme.

-Training standards for Foundation Year 1 are set out in the General Medical Council (GMC) publication Outcomes for Provisionally Registered Doctors (GMC July 15).
-Two year programmes are delivered according to the national operational framework agreed by the Departments of Health and to a curriculum approved by the GMC (August 2016).
+Training standards for F1 are set out in the General Medical Council (GMC) publication Outcomes for Provisionally Registered Doctors (GMC July 2015).
+Two-year programmes are delivered according to the national operational framework agreed by the Departments of Health and to a curriculum approved by the GMC.